Fire Service College: Other uses

 The college site is also home to the Fire Protection Association (FPA).

 In 2003, the BBC used the location to film the docudrama The Day Britain Stopped about a series of catastrophic transport accidents.
 For the purposes of the programme, the motorway was temporarily rebranded "M91".

 The college has been on occasions shut over weekends and used by the military and police for training, as the live fire buildings and complexes allow training in certain operational areas that cannot easily be carried out or reconstructed elsewhere.

 In November 2016, the site was used by HTIS for an Airsoft Military Simulation event called Blue Fox II.

 On 8 December 2018, the first Fire Service College parkrun was held on the site.
-The parkrun no longer takes place as it did not resume following the restarting of parkrun's during the COVID-19 pandemic due to new security restrictions on the site.
+The parkrun was paused on 7 March 2020, just before the cessation of all UK parkrun events because of the COVID-19 pandemic.
+Due to security restrictions on the site, the event was not held again until 24 May 2025.